Categories: Camp Tips

 Drink hot, nonalcoholic, and noncaffeinated drinks before going to bed.
 A warm drink increases your body temperature and delivers psychological benefits.
 Since caffeine is a diuretic, it will pull water from your body, and you’ll have to pee in the middle of the night.
 Alcohol speeds up heat loss by dilating the blood vessels near the skin’s surface.

 Get into your sleeping bag when you are warm.
 Don’t expect the sleeping bag to warm you.
 It can, but you’ll be ahead of the game if you are warm when you first climb into the bag.
 If you’re not warm, drink hot liquid before bed or start moving once you get in your bag by violently kicking your legs to generate heat.
-If you have any empty space at the bottom of your sleeping bag, fill it with dry clothing.
-This will reduce the area your body must heat.
+If you have spare space at the bottom of your sleeping bag, fill it with dry clothing.
+Filling extra space will reduce the area your body must heat.

 Cover your head and ears when sleeping with a beanie.
 With your entire body zipped inside a bag, your head and face are the body surface areas where heat can radiate away.